elliot-a/grunt-git-batch-clone/README.md

 The location of your .json file that describes which git repos you want to clone and where they should go.

-#### options.postClone
-Type: `String`
-Default value: ``

-If you need to run a command after you have cloned your repos, you should add it here.
-If you need to run multiple commands they should be separated by the && symbol. eg 'grunt build && grunt anotherTask'

 #### options.overWrite
 Type: `Boolean`
 Default value: `false`